gjbex/Best-practices-for-scientific-computing/docs/optimization.md

 These libraries have been developed with vectorization in mind, i.e., multiple iterations of the loops required for matrix-vector or matrix-matrix multiplication are done in parallel using wide registers.
-Depending on the numberical precision (single or double), the compiler flags used, as well as the hardware you compiled your code for that may range from 2 to 16.
+Depending on the numerical precision (single or double), the compiler flags used, as well as the hardware you compiled your code for that may range from 2 to 16.
 Since such operations are often at the core of your computations, ensuring that you benefit from vectorization may give